jasp-stats/jaspMachineLearning/inst/help/mlClassificationBoosting.md

 Boosting Classification
 ==========================

-Boosting works by sequentially adding predictors to an decision tree ensemble, each one correcting its predecessor.
+Boosting works by sequentially adding features to an decision tree ensemble, each one correcting its predecessor.
 However, instead of changing the weights for every incorrect classified observation at every iteration, Boosting method tries to fit the new predictor to the residual errors made by the previous predictor.

 ### Assumptions
 - The target variable is a nominal or ordinal variable.